data-tinker/SpeechPal/README.md

-Telegram bot that can be used to check your english grammar built using:
+Telegram bot that can be used to check your English grammar.
+Built using:
 * Python3
 * pyTelegramBotAPI
 * OpenAI Whisper and ChatGPT